-The psychological experiences for children in these homes leave wounds that carry into adulthood and can effect various aspects of one's life, no matter how hard you try to “forget about it", "put it behind you", or simply just try to avoid talking about it.
+The psychological and emotional experiences for children in these homes leave wounds that carry long into adulthood and can effect various aspects of one's life, no matter how hard you try to “forget about it", "put it behind you", or simply just try to avoid talking about it.

-You may find yourself in relationships that feel oddly familiar, once again, leaving you feeling frustrated, resentful, and lonely.
+You may find yourself in relationships that feel oddly familiar, once again, leaving you feeling confused, frustrated, resentful, and desperately lonely.

-Sometimes, men and women who grew up with these types of parents lack self-confidence and may have a difficult time trusting others.
+Sometimes, men and women who grew up with these types of parents lack self-confidence and may have a difficult time trusting themselves and others.
 They don’t always know how to trust their own inner voice and, consequently, may have a hard time making decisions about their lives, about what would be healthy for them, about choosing healthy people.

 I explore with clients how guilt and anger were used by their parents to manipulate and control them as children.
 We explore how guilt, anger, and manipulative behaviors maintain unhealthy boundaries in their current day relationships, and how that ultimately leads to resentment, unexpressed rage, disconnectedness, and loneliness.
 Clients learn how to recognize and change ineffective ways of expressing themselves, with their parents and with others who matter most in their life.

 You may have heard the phrase, “Anger is a feeling and feelings aren’t good or bad… they just are.”
 Feelings of anger can cause people to behave in ways that can lead to trouble at work, in relationships, and with the legal system.
 So it is easy to see why people often mistakenly view anger as bad.
 I would challenge the idea of “feelings aren't good or bad, they just are.”